icing/blog/curl-sessions-earlydata.md

 But the salted hash does not prevent someone from checking if you have connected to `www.furries.net` in the recent past.
 Or try a brute-force attack on guessed names.

-**Also important**, and maybe even more relevant, the session tickets itself is stored unencrypted (only base64 encoded).
+**Also important**, and more relevant, the session tickets itself is stored unencrypted (only base64 encoded).
 The ticket is coming form the TLS backend used and contains host specific information.
 GnuTLS stores the hostname and certificate information there.
 So, by base64 decoding that part of a session file, it is easy to see where the session ticket came from.
-(Another reason why this feature is experimental for now.)
+(Another reason why this feature is experimental for now.
+We might have the trade offs between usability and security not fully correct yet.)

 Early Data has other security implications.
 It is not as secure as other TLS traffic.
 It's a trade off.
 And it depends what kind of requests you do with it.
 There are many articles about it by people more knowledgeable than me, if you are interested.

 ### Experimental

 We made this feature *experimental* in curl, because we need feedback from our users if the current implementation is good enough.
-Let us know!
+The privacy/security concerns around storing TLS sessions in a file are of special concern.
+Let us know what you think!